-Jobs Proximity Index scores in the city range from less than the 20th to over the 80th 95th percentile.
-Approximately 79-81.2 percent of lower-income units are anticipated in areas with scores at or above the 60th percentile (Figure 4-2427), suggesting strong access to jobs for occupants of future affordable housing, thus improving access to opportunity.
+Jobs Proximity Index scores in the city range from the 9th to 95th percentile.
+Approximately 82.9 percent of lower-income units are anticipated in areas with scores at or above the 60th percentile (Figure 4-27), suggesting strong access to jobs for occupants of future affordable housing, thus improving access to opportunity.
 A similar share of moderate- and above moderate-income households are projected in areas scoring above the 60th percentile as well.
 Incorporation of units at very low-, low-, and moderate-income levels in future mixed-use projects, specifically in the Downtown Station Area Specific Plan area will help facilitate access to jobs.
 The city also intends to facilitate higher-density, affordable housing, and ADU developments in the identified Opportunity Areas within the Downtown Station Area Specific Plan and other Priority Development Areas (PDAs).
 When considering where to locate future housing for all income levels, and particularly lower-income units, central Santa Rosa offers the most convenient access to jobs in the city and transit to other parts of the Bay Area.
-Further, construction of these sites will help to improve the jobshousing ratio with residential development in and near commercial and transit corridors as well as mixed-use development, thus improving jobs proximity for current and future residents of Santa Rosa.
+Further, construction of these sites will help to improve the jobs-housing ratio with residential development in and near commercial and transit corridors as well as mixed-use development, thus improving jobs proximity for current and future residents of Santa Rosa.